Following government guidelines, the school is closed until further notice but, in the meantime, we are holding a Virtual Open Day in June.

 A Haileybury Scholarship is awarded on merit to pupils who can demonstrate outstanding achievement and promise.

-Bursary awards financial assistance – which is based on means-testing household income and assets using a formula widely used within the independent sector and may include a home visit.
+Bursaries are offered to make it possible for talented candidates or those in significant pastoral need, whose parents could not otherwise afford the fees, to benefit from a Haileybury education.
+Bursaries are based on means-testing household income and assets using a formula widely used within the independent sector and may include a home visit.

 Can boarders go home at the weekend?